Why Ethiopia?

 Our journey will be just like Ethiopia itself – a kaleidoscope of experiences and vistas, as though blending several countries into one.

-Its beginning and end will be in the capital Addis Ababa – a vibrant and colourful city, perched at an altitude higher than that of Cherni Vrah.
-From there, we'll head to one of the hottest places on Earth, amidst endless salt flats, dotted with ponds in surreal colours.
-Here, the power of the Earth's depths erupts in springs, geysers, and volcanoes.
-By the most active of these, we'll spend quite some time, mesmerised by the flowing lava.
-Then, we will return to civilisation (and a very ancient one at that), immersing ourselves in the streets of an antique city.
+Its beginning and end will be in the capital Addis Ababa – a very artistic and colourful city, located at a higher altitude than Cherni Vrah.
+From there, we will head to the hottest place on Earth, amidst endless salt plains, dotted with ponds of unreal colours.
+The power of the Earth's core erupts here in springs, geysers, and volcanoes, near the most active of which we will spend quite some time, admiring the flowing lava.
+Then we will return to civilization (indeed, ancient civilization) to lose ourselves in the alleys of an old city.

-Our first encounters with African wildlife will be here, yet the grand spectacle in all its glory in their natural habitat is still to come.
-Such places are two of Ethiopia’s great lakes, which we will also visit.
-Even more thrilling will be the connection with the local people.
-We’ll learn more about them both around the lakes and in the famous Omo Valley.
-It's an incredible blend of cultures, traditions, clothing, and adornments, all seeming quite unusual to the European eye.
-Yet they help one to better feel the heart of Africa.
-And if you want to discover more about the journey itself, see the detailed day-by-day programme.
+Here will also be our first encounters with African animals, but their majestic spectacle in all its glory and in their natural habitat awaits us.
+This includes two of the great Ethiopian lakes, which we will also visit.
+But even more exciting will be the contact with the local people.
+We will learn more about them both around the lakes and in the famous Omo Valley.
+It is an incredible mix of cultures, customs, clothing, and adornments, all of which appear very unusual to Europeans.
+However, they help him feel the heart of Africa better.
+And if you want to know more about the journey itself, check out the detailed day-by-day programme.

 FAQ